howset/inception/README.md

 apply_msi
 setup_db

+# stop temporary background server
-pkill -f "mariadbd.*skip-networking" || true
+pkill -f mariadbd || true
+sleep 1

 # Start MariaDB server in the foreground (PID 1)
+exec mariadbd --user=mysql --datadir=/var/lib/mysql
-exec "$@"
+# exec "$@"

 ```

 #### Configs
-The config file consist of the allowed connections (all --> bind-address 0.0.0.0) and then put (copied) to the proper location (by the dockerfile).
+- The config file consist of the allowed connections (all --> bind-address 0.0.0.0) and then put (copied) to the proper location (by the dockerfile).
-Many configuration options can be passed as flags to mariadbd[^15].
+- Many configuration options can be passed as flags to mariadbd[^15].
+- The location of the config file in alpine is not the same as in debian.

 ```
 [mariadbd]
 #allow all connections
 bind-address			= 0.0.0.0
+#port = 3306 #unnecessary?
+#datadir = /var/lib/mysql #unnecessary?
+#socket = /run/mysqld/mysqld.sock #unnecessary?
+#skip-networking = 0 #unnecessary?
 ```

 ### Nginx